Close

 For remote teams, start by creating a new collaboration document, using one of the templates above if you’d like.

-Send this document and any other documents which need to be reviewed before the meeting to your attendees.
+Send this document and all of the areas you want to get peer feedback on before the meeting to your attendees.
 Have your content available digitally, and be prepared to share links or your screen for sparring.

-For in-person teams, send any documents which need to be reviewed before the meeting to your attendees.
+For in-person teams, send any documents which need peer feedback before the meeting to your attendees.
 Find a whiteboard, markers, and sticky notes.
-Print out the content you’d like to spar as large as possible to allow for easy reading and markup.
+Print out the content you’d like to use the Sparring play on in large font and double or even triple-space it.
+This will allow for easy reading and markup.

 TIP: ADVANCED READING

-Sparring is intentionally short to get a lot of feedback quickly.
+A sparring session is intentionally kept short to get a lot of peer feedback quickly.
 Send context in advance for attendees to read up on, like customer data or competitive analysis.

 2. Set the stage 5 MIN